 - Note vocabulary words that were new to many students in the room.

-- Correct and clarify parts of the conversation (vocabulary words or grammatical constructions) that were incorrect and may confuse your students.
+- Correct and clarify incorrect parts of the conversation (vocabulary words or grammatical constructions) that may confuse your students.

 - If it feels appropriate, suggest some more responses that the students might have chosen.

 Suppose the conversations between students in front of the class are stalling or they are having significant difficulty.
 In that case, you might “open the floor” for other students to raise their hands and suggest responses and follow-up questions to help keep the conversation flowing.

 After you have demonstrated an example conversation with the group, divide students into pairs, and let them practice creating their own conversations.